Dallas Cowboys

 Ryan Flournoy

-Flournoy caught both of his targets for 12 yards and a touchdown in Monday's 27-17 loss to the Cardinals.
+Flournoy caught five of seven targets for 68 yards in Sunday's 34-17 loss to the Giants.

 Jake Ferguson